dyjakan/dyjakan/README.md

 One of my goals is to raise security awareness that’s why I regularly present at industry events, both local and international (e.g. We Are Developers, 4Developers, Boiling Frogs, The H@ck Summit, SEMAFOR, et cetera).

-I run my own podcast [“Bezpieczna Produkcja”](https://bezpiecznykod.pl/podcast) 🇵🇱 in which I’m helping people working in IT to understand cybersecurity.
+I run my own podcast [Bezpieczna Produkcja](https://bezpiecznykod.pl/podcast) 🇵🇱 in which I’m helping people working in IT to understand cybersecurity.
 I’m a big fan of podcasting myself, so I’m always eager to share my experience in other shows.

 If this isn’t enough yet, I also have a [newsletter](https://appsec.pl) 🇵🇱 where I send valuable appsec materials to my subscribers (including *#Devs #QAs #Ops #Managers #CTOs #CISOs*).

 Do you have more questions?
-Shoot me an email at [andrzej@dyjak.me](andrzej@dyjak.me) or visit 📍 [my blog](https://dyjak.me) 🇵🇱:
+Shoot me an email at andrzej@dyjak.me or visit [my blog](https://dyjak.me) 🇵🇱:

 <!--
 **dyjakan/dyjakan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.